Denali National Park and Preserve: Glaciers

 Glaciers cover about 16% of the 6 million acres of Denali National Park and Preserve.
-Measurements indicate that glaciers in the park are losing about 6.6 ft (2 m) of vertical water equivalency each year.
+Airborne laser altimetry reported by Arendt and colleagues suggested that many of Denali's glaciers were losing up to 6.6 ft of water equivalent per year.
 There are more extensive glaciers on the southeastern side of the range because more snow is dropped on this side from the moisture-bearing winds from the Gulf of Alaska.
-The 5 largest south-facing glaciers are Yentna (20 miles long), Kahiltna (30 miles), Tokositna (23 miles), Ruth (31 miles), and Eldrige (30 miles).
-The Ruth glacier is 3800 ft thick.
-However, the largest glacier, Muldrow Glacier (32 miles long), is located on the north side.
+The Kahiltna Glacier, at 44 miles, is the longest glacier in the park and in the entire Alaska Range.
+A reconstruction of its mass balance from 1991 to 2014 put the glacier-wide loss at an average of 0.74 m of water equivalent per year.
+Other large south-facing glaciers include Yentna (20 miles long), Tokositna (23 miles), Ruth (31 miles), and Eldridge (30 miles).
+The Ruth Glacier is 3800 ft thick.
+The Muldrow Glacier (32 miles long) lies on the north side of the range.
 Nonetheless, the northern side has smaller and shorter glaciers overall.
-Muldrow glacier has "surged" twice in the last hundred years.
+Muldrow Glacier has "surged" twice in the last hundred years.
 Surging means that it has moved forward for a short time at greatly increased speed, due to a build-up of water between the bottom of the glacier and the bedrock channel floating on the ice (due to hydrostatic pressure).

 At the upper ends of Denali's glaciers are steep-walled semicircular basins called cirques.
-Cirques form from freeze-thaw cycles of meltwater in the rocks above the glacier and glacial erosion and mass wasting occur under the glacier.
+Cirques form from freeze-thaw cycles of meltwater in the rocks above the glacier, and glacial erosion and mass wasting occur under the glacier.
 As cirques on the opposite sides of a ridge are cut deeper into the divide, they form a narrow, sharp, serrated ridge called an arête.
-As the arête wears away from glacial ice erosion, the low point between cirques is called a col (or if it is large a pass).
+As the arête wears away from glacial ice erosion, the low point between cirques is called a col (or, if it is large, a pass).
 Cols are saddle-shaped depressions in the ridge between cirques.
 A spire-like sharp peak, the horn, forms when cirques cut back into a mountaintop from three or four sides.

-Glaciers deposit rock fragments, but the most notable of the depositions are the erratics, which are large rock fragments carried some distance from the source, found on glacial terraces and ridge tops in many places throughout Denali.
-Headquarter erratics are made of granite and can be the size of a house.
+Glaciers deposit rock fragments, but the most notable deposits are the erratics, which are large rock fragments carried some distance from their source and found on glacial terraces and ridge tops throughout Denali.
+Headquarters erratics are made of granite and can be the size of a house.
 Some erratics (like those from the Yanert Valley) are located 30 miles away from their original location.